Azure/container-service-for-azure-china/aks/README.md

 # AKS on Azure China Best Practices

-Azure Kubernetes Service is in **Private Preview**, this page provides best practices about how to use AKS on Azure China cloud.
+Azure Kubernetes Service is in **Public Preview**, this page provides best practices about how to use AKS on Azure China cloud.

 - Contact AKS China Team: [akscn@microsoft.com](mailto:akscn@microsoft.com)

-## Limitations of current AKS Private Preview on Azure China
+## Limitations of current AKS Public Preview on Azure China

-- only `chinaeast2` region is supported up to now.
+- `chinaeast2`, `chinanorth2` regions are supported now.

 - AKS set up wizard is not available on azure portal, only azure cli command line is supported.